Group of people on a guided outdoor tour in a garden or farm, with lush green plants and trees in the background.

 How Do You Attain the Seal of Climate Literacy?

-Colorado’s Seal of Climate Literacy is awarded to students who demonstrate an understanding of climate literacy and a commitment to addressing its impacts in their communities.
+The Seal of Climate Literacy is conferred to students who demonstrate an understanding of climate literacy and a commitment to addressing its impacts in their communities.
 To attain this diploma endorsement, students must complete three elements including a combination of academic courses and an experiential learning project.

 • Students must fulfill the essential academic criteria set by their school district or local education provider (LEP).
 These requirements typically include completing a specified number of credits across various core subjects.